SSOFB/StreetArtAberdeen/README.md

 - [x] Handle titles for places with no map set, like, in the harbour
 - [x] Stats module
 - [ ] Auto social posting, either new items or random daily
+- [ ] Add a map to the tag page
+- [ ] Improve layout of the tags and tag pages

 ## Project links